robnagler/robnagler.github.io/_posts/2008-02-18-BookReview-The-Eight-OClock-Ferry-to-the-Windward-Side.md

 ---
 layout: post
-title: "BookReview: The Eight O'Clock Ferry to the Windward Side: Fighting the Lawless World of Guantanamo Bay"
+title: "BookNotes: The Eight O'Clock Ferry to the Windward Side: Fighting the Lawless World of Guantanamo Bay"
 date: 2008-02-18T12:00:00Z
 ---
 By Clive Stafford Smith, Nation Books, October 1, 2007, 1568583745